Best Online Courses on Data Science and Machine Learning | Data Science Job Market 2021 – 2022

-According to the Salary Benchmark 2019 Report and India Skills Report 2019, data science along with machine learning and big data analytics will play a key role in creating jobs in India.
+According to the latest reports, data science along with machine learning and big data analytics will play a key role in creating jobs in India.
 Globally, the demand for data scientists is expected to grow by 40% by 2020.
 The foreign universities are also seeing a huge number of applications for graduate programs in data science and related fields.
-Additionally, 94% of techies feel the huge skill gap and need for re-skilling; and searching for best online courses on data science and machine learning.
+Additionally, 94% of techies feel the huge skill gap and need for re-skilling; and searching for the best online courses on data science and machine learning.

 All these trends are also making MOOC providers creating more and more online courses on data science, machine learning, and big data analytics.
 It’s a good thing that learners have multiple options to choose from.
 But, at the same time, it also overwhelming and confusing to choose the right online courses.
 In an attempt to make lives easier, we have aggregated the best online courses for data science.